k-sophia/Clicked-Sprint-Incident-Response-and-Review/README.md

 # Clicked-Sprint-Incident-Response-and-Review
 This is a Mini Sprint hosted by Clicked.
+The project content was a collaboration of 2 members.

 ## Scenario
 Maven Clinic, a file transfer platform, recently flagged some unusual network activity that has raised alarms.
 The senior management is taking this incident very seriously, given the medical data contained on the network.